ygorcosta/wedeploy.com/ui/src/pages/tutorials/data-web/it-works.md

 Great work, your app is now live! 🚀 Now let's start playing with some data.

 1. Go to `hosting.<your-project-id>.wedeploy.io` in your browser.
-2. Type an item into the input and click _Add Item_
+2. Type an item into the input and click _Add Item_.
-3. Click _Go to item listing_ and see how your data is already populated
+3. Click _Go to item listing_ and see how your data is already populated.
-4. To see the real-time data in action, open up both pages side-by-side and then add an item
+4. To see the real-time data in action, open up both pages side-by-side and then add an item.

 Awesome!
 You just deployed an app and saved data within a few minutes!
 We can't wait to see what else you create with WeDeploy!